AY2324S2-CS2103-F15-1/tp/README.md

 ![Ui](docs/images/Ui.png)

-FINDvisor is a desktop app for **Singapore-based** financial advisors who are **comfortable using CLI applications**, and have to to manage contacts with **Singapore-based mobile phone numbers**.
+FINDvisor is a desktop app for **Singapore-based** financial advisors who are **comfortable using CLI applications**, and have to manage contacts with **Singapore-based mobile phone numbers**.
 If you **frequently schedule meetings and require quick access to your contacts' details**, then FINDvisor is the tool for you.
 It is optimized for typists, enabling individuals who type fast to perform contact management and meeting scheduling tasks efficiently.

-FINDvisor enables financial advisors to **quickly save and retrieve the following contact's information** such as name, phone number, email and physical address.
+FINDvisor enables financial advisors to **quickly save and retrieve their contacts' information** such as name, phone number, email and physical address.
 It also allows financial advisors to **add a remark and tags to specific contacts where needed**, while offering the capability to **manage their meeting details with their contacts**.

 For the detailed documentation of this project, see the **[FINDvisor Product Website](https://ay2324s2-cs2103-f15-1.github.io/tp/)**.